Xindacai/dms1_blog/posts/first-blog-post.md

 ---
-title: This is my first blog post!
+title: This is my blog post for week 1 session 1!
 published_at: 2024-03-08T13:32
 snippet: This is an excerpt of my first blog post.
 ---